-Our client wanted to utilise and maximise the space available in creating a kitchen extension and a conservatory seemed the best way to do this.
+Our client wanted to utilise and maximise the space available by creating a kitchen extension and a conservatory seemed the best way to do this.

 As the property was a beautiful Georgian cottage and the new structure was going to open directly onto the kitchen, it required building regulations.
 Alitex worked closely with the planning officers in Sussex and planning permission was achieved by the use of low e glass and using argon filled units.